Kas Turkey beaches

 The streets in Kas are an absolute delight to explore.
 Lined with pink bougainvillea flowers, colourful balconies, boutique shops, and cobbled roads, you can spend an entire afternoon exploring.

 The true uniqueness of Kas is how laid back and relaxing it feels, so after your day trips to see ruins and archeological sites, make sure to schedule some time just to enjoy the local town of Kas.
-Grab a Turkish coffee, peruse the local artisanal boutiques, stroll the central square, and speak with the locals.
-These are some of the most authentic ways to experience Kas and to discover the local culture there.

 23. Enjoy the fresh seafood